 How Long Do I Have To Claim For A Social Services Data Breach?

-If your personal data was compromised in a social services data breach and you meet the eligibility criteria to make a claim, you must also ensure that your start legal proceedings within the correct time limit.
+If your personal data was compromised in a social services data breach and you meet the eligibility criteria to make a claim, you must also ensure that you start proceedings within the correct time limit.

 Data breach claims typically must be started within six years.
 However, if you are claiming against a public body, this time limit is reduced to one year.